Sky News Arabia: Facilities

-Sky News Arabia's headquarters are located in Abu Dhabi's Two Four 54 (stylised as twofour54) media township.
+Sky News Arabia's headquarters are in Abu Dhabi's twofour54 media township.
 The technical integration process at the studio was carried out from April 2011 to February 2012 in collaboration with Television Systems Limited.

-The facility consists of one large single studio which houses a number of permanent sets used for different programs.
-It also consists of a 10-meter wide video wall.
+The facility consists of one large single studio, which houses several permanent sets used for different programs.
+It also consists of a 10-meter-wide video wall.

-Controversy
+Content

 As the channel is jointly owned with Sheikh Mansour bin Zayed Al Nahyan, concerns were raised about its editorial independence initially when it launched as well as during later geopolitical events.

-In 2017, during the Qatar diplomatic crisis, Sky News Arabia aired an Emirati-backed documentary that allegedly claimed Qatar's government was linked to al-Qaeda member Khalid Sheikh Mohammed.
-The official Qatar News Agency, which claimed to have been hacked prior to the diplomatic crisis, later assigned law firm Carter-Ruck to file a complaint to the British media regulator Ofcom against Sky News Arabia, alongside Al Arabiya, for "violating impartiality code and accuracy in news’ sourcing".
+In 2017, amid the Qatar diplomatic crisis, Sky News Arabia aired an Emirati-backed documentary alleging links between Qatar's government and al-Qaeda member Khalid Sheikh Mohammed.
+The official Qatar News Agency, which claimed to have been hacked prior to the onset of the diplomatic crisis, later filed complaints via law firm Carter-Ruck to the British media regulator Ofcom against Sky News Arabia, alongside Saudi-owned Al Arabiya, for "violating impartiality code and accuracy in news' sourcing".

 Following the assassination of Jamal Khashoggi, the channel broadcast pro-Saudi coverage which included reports, as well as statements from commentators, directed against Qatar and Turkey.